meaneych/PyTorch_CountDistribution_Examples/README.md

     http://cameron.econ.ucdavis.edu/racd/count.html
     https://onlinelibrary.wiley.com/doi/book/10.1002/0471715816

-**WARNING** only three of the six functions/scripts created above are working.
+**WARNING** only three of six functions/scripts above are working.
 I am still trying to get the PIG, SICHEL and DEL scripts to work in PyTorch.